scene-connect/python-challenge/README.md

 ## Challenge

-1. Add a simple UI prototype for a chart comparing monthly energy usage before and after an improvement.
+1. Add a simple "UI" prototype for a chart, comparing monthly energy usage before and after an improvement.
     - You may use whatever means you wish to add the UI.
         - We recommend either a single-page-application framework or just writing HTML and CDN assets with a [Django views](https://docs.djangoproject.com/en/5.1/topics/http/views/)
         - If you do not have a preferred JavaScript charting library, try [ChartJS](https://www.chartjs.org/).
-    - You can choose whatever chart type you feel is appropriate.
+    - You can choose whatever chart style you feel is appropriate.
+    - You don't need to consider aesthetics, other than making the chart understandable.
     - You do not need to consider security, access controls, or other usual best-practices for this challenge.
 Treat it as an internal prototyping exercise.

-2. You should add an end-point to the `python_challenge.api` app to supply the data for the chart.
+2. You should add an end-point to the `python_challenge.api.views` to supply the data for the chart.
     - We have provided a utility function `python_challenge.utils.get_results` which fetches a `RetrofitPlannerResponsePublic` object.
 This object contains all the data you will need (and more)
-    - You should format the data into whatever structure your chart requires in python.
-    - You can use the UUID `1e0e7511-9e40-4b13-8c52-4f9c26c41c55` which has results for improving UPRN `906205784`.
+          - You can use the UUID `1e0e7511-9e40-4b13-8c52-4f9c26c41c55` which has baseline and improved simulation results for UPRN `906205784`.
+    - You should format the data into whatever structure your chart requires, in python.

 ## Notes